-PPR is always available on PowerEdge server platforms that support it and will automatically execute after a system reboot if BIOS deems it necessary.
-Note that BIOS may automatically promote a warm reset to a cold reset during this process.
-In order for PPR to successfully execute, it is recommended that users do not swap or replace DIMMs between boots when receiving memory error event messages, unless instructed to do so by Dell technical support personnel.
+PPR is always available on PowerEdge server platforms that support it and if deemed necessary by BIOS will automatically execute after a system cold reboot.
+For PPR to successfully execute, it is recommended that users do not swap or replace DIMMs between boots when receiving memory error event messages, unless instructed to do so by Dell technical support personnel.